Thomas Dimitroff

-Thomas George Dimitroff Jr. (born July 14, 1966) is an American football executive.
+Thomas George Dimitroff Jr. (born July 14, 1966) is an American football executive who is currently a consultant for the New Orleans Saints of the National Football League (NFL).
 He served as the general manager of the Atlanta Falcons from 2008 to 2020.
 Before joining the Falcons in 2008, Dimitroff was with the New England Patriots for six years.
-He joined the Patriots in 2002 as a national scout and then was named director of college scouting a year later.
+He joined the Patriots in 2002 as a national scout before being named director of college scouting a year later.
+He is the son of former football player and coach Tom Dimitroff Sr.

-Early years
+Early life

-Dimitroff was born in Ohio to Tom Dimitroff, Sr. and Helen (née Kenhart).
-He grew up in moving from state to state in the US, but Eventuall settled in Canada, where his father was a football coach with the Ottawa Rough Riders, Hamilton Tiger-Cats, and the University of Guelph in Ontario.
+Dimitroff was born in Ohio to Tom Dimitroff Sr. and Helen (née Kenhart).
+He grew up moving from state to state in the US, but eventually settled in Canada, where his father was a football coach with the Ottawa Rough Riders, Hamilton Tiger-Cats, and the University of Guelph in Ontario.
 In 1983, Dimitroff served as an equipment manager for the Guelph football team.
 From 1985–1990, he played defensive back for the Gryphons football team and was team captain from 1988–1990.
 Dimitroff graduated from Guelph with a Bachelor of Arts degree in 1990.
 His brother Randy played quarterback for Guelph from 1982–1985 as they were teammates in 1985.
 His nephew Dillon Dimitroff also played for Guelph from 2009–2012.

 Professional career

 Early career

 After graduating from college, Dimitroff joined the Saskatchewan Roughriders of the Canadian Football League as their Canadian scouting coordinator, but worked in many areas of the team's operations for the two seasons he was there.
 In 1992, he worked in the Dallas, Texas office of the World League of American Football, tracking NFL player transactions and rosters.
 When the league folded later that year, Dimitroff moved to Japan, where he helped coach a friend's corporate American football team.

-Dimitroff then considered leaving the football world for business, but instead he went back to the United States, where he joined the Cleveland Browns' grounds crew; his father was a scout for the team at the time.
+Dimitroff then considered leaving the football world, but instead he went back to the United States, where he joined the Cleveland Browns' grounds crew; his father was a scout for the team at the time.
 There he worked under then-head coach Bill Belichick and then-pro personnel assistant Scott Pioli.
 At the same time, he worked as a part-time scout for the Kansas City Chiefs in 1993.
 In 1994, Dimitroff became a full-time area scout for the Detroit Lions, a position he held through 1997.
 He then held a similar college scouting position with the Browns from 1998 through 2001.

 New England Patriots

 In 2002, Dimitroff re-joined Belichick and Pioli with the New England Patriots as a national scout.
 He spent the season reporting on the nation's top prospects before being promoted to director of college scouting on June 11, 2003.
-He oversaw the team's college scouting operations through the 2007 season.
+He oversaw the team's college scouting operations through the 2007 season, with future general managers Bob Quinn, Jon Robinson, and Adam Peters working under him.